-June 30, 2019
+June 30, 2020

-Total Pension Liability \$1,943,777
+Total Pension Liability \$2,058,861

-Plan Fiduciary Net Position (1,646,171)
+Plan Fiduciary Net Position (1,619,820)

-Employers' Net Pension Liability \$297,606
+Employers' Net Pension Liability \$439,041

 Plan Fiduciary Net Position as a

-percentage of the Total Pension Liability 84.69%

-The NPL decreased by approximately \$5.08 million since the prior measurement date, primarily due to the change in the discount rate.
-The discount rate increased from 7.15% to 7.30% due to the results of the crossover test.
+The NPL increased by approximately \$141.44 million since the prior measurement date, primarily due to interest and changes in assumptions including a change to the discount rate.
+The discount rate decreased from 7.30% to 6.96% due to the results of the crossover test.
 The investment losses are recognized over five years, and the actuarial liability gains and assumption changes are recognized over the average remaining service life, which is also five years.
-Unrecognized amounts are reported as deferred inflows of resources and outflows of resources.
+Unrecognized amounts are reported as deferred inflows of resources and deferred outflows of resources.